alvarcarto/alvarcarto-map-server/README.md

     Where `$ALVAR_MAP_SERVER_DATA_DIR` is the directory specified in [install.sh](install.sh) variables.
 The default is `/home/alvar/data`.
     Note that changing this may require to change this path in render/tile service code.
+* Install Google Fonts
 * Simplify downloaded .shp files using `shapeindex`.
-* Import latest OSM data to Postgis server using [imposm3](https://github.com/omniscale/imposm3)
+* Import latest OSM data to Postgis server using [osm2psql](github.com/openstreetmap/osm2pgsql). [imposm3](https://github.com/omniscale/imposm3) was an alternative but openstreetmap style worked better.

 ## Usage